OfficeDev/office-js-docs/README.md

 |[charttrendlineformat](reference/excel/charttrendlineformat.md)|_Relationship_ > [ChartLineFormat](reference/excel/chartlineformat.md)|Represents chart line formatting.
 Read-only.|1.9|

-## Give feedback
+## Give us feedback!

 We need it, you want to give it.
 Feedback is much easier to give now that we're on GitHub.
-Check out the docs and let us know your feedback by submitting [issues](https://github.com/OfficeDev/office-js-docs/issues) directly in this repository.
+Check out the docs and let us know your thoughts by submitting [issues](https://github.com/OfficeDev/office-js-docs/issues) directly in this repository.

 For API support, you can post questions to the community on [StackOverflow](http://stackoverflow.com/questions/tagged/office-js) and tag them with [office-js].